serhez/buffer_manager.nvim/README.md

   - Because of all of the above, the max. value cannot be strongly enforced (which, for me, is ok)
   - Have a command to toggle auto-pruning
 - [ ] Hide cursor
+- [ ] (Optional?)
+Make buffer uneditable and cycle through buffers (like cybu does), then disappear after some time or when a selection was made